d3cker/comfyui-prompt-generator/README.md

 Scenario constrains:
 - The rig contains two GPUs
-- ComfuUI uses GPU0 for image generation
+- ComfyUI uses GPU0 for image generation
 - Ollama uses GPU1 for image recognition and prompt generation

 ### Start Ollama server and bind it to GPU1